klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What does it mean when object is immutable?
   - Its fields cannot change.

+- Can you tell me what is reduce()

 - What is a Monad?
   -